nathan-fiscaletti/keyboardsounds/README.md

                         volume of the sound effects (0-100), default 100 -p profile, --profile profile
-                        sound profile to use, default 'ios' -n name, --name name  name of the profile remove
+                        sound profile to use, default 'ios' -r, --repeat          repeat the sound effect when the key is held down -n name, --name name  name of the profile remove
   -z file, --zip file   path to the zip file containing the profile to add -V, --version         show program's version number and exit